geogardenclub/geogardenclub.github.io/docs/home/innovations.md

 Similar to other cloud-based document management systems, GGC enables collaborative access and management of garden data.
 Gardeners can have one of two roles: "owner" (with full access to the garden, including the ability to add other gardeners, modify roles, and delete the garden) or "editor" (allowing the gardener to add and edit data).

-All gardeners have "view only" privileges of other chapter gardens.
+All gardeners have "view only" privileges of other chapter gardens and the ability to copy another garden's plantings into their own garden.

 <div style={{clear:"both"}}></div>